 Academic advising is an ongoing process that engages students in educational planning consistent with their academic strengths and personal and career goals.
-This student-centered advising process involves an active partnership among students, academic advisors, and faculty mentor.
+This student-centered advising process involves an active partnership among students, academic advisors and faculty mentors including:

 - In addition, students who participate in the co-op program have a co-op coordinator

 College of Social Sciences and Humanities’ Academic Advisors for Majors are listed here.
 Your academic advisor will assist you with course selection and semester planning (co-op timing etc.) Faculty mentors will assist you with discipline related needs such as academic goals and graduate and professional planning.
-To make an appointment with your Academic Advisor please do so either in person (1 Meserve), by phone (617-373-3980) or through myNEU portal’s Self-Service tab.
+To make an appointment with your Academic Advisor, please do so either in person (Renaissance Park), by phone (617-373-3980) or through myNEU portal’s Self-Service tab.

 ***At this time faculty make their own appointments.***